hackforla/peopledepot/docs/contributing/tools/pre-commit.md

     This rule is broken in the following way:

     1. It asks the operating system to check if the file is executable and checks the file for a shebang.
 But NTFS does not have the notion of the executable bit, and will always return `True` for all files.
 So files like `app/core/admin.py` that's not meant to be executable will look like they are executable, and cause the rule to fail, because it doesn't contain a shebang.

+??? info "Compile requirements.txt"

+    We're using `uv` to generate the `requirements.txt` file, and we're using `uv` to install the dependencies, so the `compile` rule is not needed.